mrichtarsky/linux-shared/README.md

 - Specified packages are installed (see below)
 - rust is installed
 - Some other `bash` add-ons are installed
+- Cronjobs are added to check for:
+  - Modifications of the repo (which should be committed and pushed)
+  - Auto updating from the latest central state
+  - Cleaning disk caches

 Afterwards, for every user that should have the common environment, run `/r/install_for_user username` as `root`, passing the user as argument.
 The common config from [homedir/](https://github.com/mrichtarsky/linux-shared/tree/main/homedir) will be linked into that users' home.
 The credential repo will be symlinked to `~username/.secrets` and `username` added to the `linux-shared` group which has read access to the repo.
 Finally `source /r/_init.sh` is added to `~username/.bashrc` to set up the environment during login. `_init.sh` in turn sources `functions.sh` and `settings.sh`.